 1958 - The Raymond and Ida Sawyer House, 1300 Lorimer Road, Raleigh.
 Sold in 2006 to Jill Flink.
 Sold in 2009 to Adrienne Joergenson who did a renovation (bottom photo).
 Includes a natural gas backup generator.
-Featured on the TMH November 2009 Tour.
 Sold to Ryan Barnum.

 1962 - The Morley Kare House, 2204 Barfield Court, Raleigh.
 Sold to Nelson S. Benzing, Leif Valand's former partner, in 1969.
 Sold in 1980 to Albin and Karen Johnson.
 Sold in 2001 to Sharon and Rob Smart.

 Sources include:Sharon and Rob Smart, Stella Waugh, Adrienne Joergenson, Raymond Sawyer, Jill Flink.